Apply

 • Title – 100 character maximum including spaces

-• 70–75 word professional bio for each author
+• 2-sentence professional bio for each author:

 • Correspondence details (author name, office address, email address)